travis-ci/docs-travis-ci-com/blog/_posts/2012-08-02-your-repositories-now-sync-automagically.md

 One more thing...

 Until now, the "My Repositories" tab used to be a pretty lonely place.
-It only showed your personal repositories Travis knows about and not ones of an organization that is already setup in Travis.
+It only showed your personal repositories Travis knows about, not the ones of your organizations.

 To make it a merrier place for everyone it now shows all the repositories that we synced for you, so all repositories you have access to now show up in that